AdoptOpenJDK/openjdk-website/CONTRIBUTING.md

 ### How is the website populated with data?
 The website uses JSON information from the [openjdk-releases](https://github.com/AdoptOpenJDK/openjdk-releases/releases) and [openjdk-nightly](https://github.com/AdoptOpenJDK/openjdk-nightly/releases) repositories on GitHub to populate each of the main pages.

 However, the website does not directly call the GitHub API, because this would quickly exceed GitHub's API rate limit.
-Instead, the [adoptopenjdk-website-backend](https://ci.adoptopenjdk.net/view/all/job/adoptopenjdk-website-backend/) Jenkins job calls the GitHub API on a regular basis throughout the day, checks for changes, and stores the returned JSON data in `.json` files on the [openjdk-website-backend](https://github.com/AdoptOpenJDK/openjdk-website-backend) repository on GitHub.
+Instead, the [adoptopenjdk-website-backend](https://ci.adoptopenjdk.net/view/all/job/adoptopenjdk-website-backend/) Jenkins job calls the GitHub API on a regular basis throughout the day, checks for changes, and stores the returned JSON data in `.json` files in the two repositories.

 The website's JavaScript then uses a GET request to access these `.json` files, and generates the necessary HTML to display the information on-screen.